Somewhere above, as if waiting, the loversuns still shone.

 Hinte had shown me this strangeness with the first stone we found, letting me taste the flakes.
 They had a strange sweetness I wasn’t sure if I liked.

 Amber lenses stared at the stone, and you couldn’t make out any eye motions behind the goggles.
-The dark-green wiver rotated the stone, so I imagined her eyes darted about, examining every angle.
+The dark-green wiver rotated the stone, so I imagined her eyes darting about, examining every angle.

 After she placed it in her bag with a hum, I started to walk off, eager to avoid any hungry rockwraiths, but I stumbled.
 At least I didn’t fall over again.